Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 (base) @user$: python Klebsiella_Run.py

 For the user-defined matrix as input, the file name and location should be modified.
-In the example provided, instead of accessing file from github, user-defined file and location can be modified in script (Klebsiella_Run.py).
+In the example provided, instead of accessing file from github, user-defined file and location can be modified in the script (Klebsiella_Run.py).

 eg:
 #Import gene-ast data from github repository